abhijeet-rane/Codsoft_Task1/README.md

-It is the Task 1 of Level-1 of the CODSOFT Internship of Web Development.
+It is the Task 2 of Level-1 of the CODSOFT Web Development Internship.
 Here, I have built a Responsive Personal Portfolio Website.